Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Jāḍyāṁśa prakṛte rūpaṁ vikāri triguṇaṁ cat tat, cito bhogāpa vargārthaṁ prakṛtiḥ sā pravartate (99).
-There is a doctrine of the Samkhya which posits two realities, purusha and prakriti—purusha being universally conscious, and prakriti being objectively active.
+The doctrine of the Samkhya posits two realities, purusha and prakriti—purusha being universally conscious, and prakriti being objectively active.
 Purusha is inactive consciousness, and prakriti is unconscious activity.

 Asaṁgāyāḥ citer bandha mokṣau bhedā grahān matau, bandha muktī vyavasthārthaṁ pūrveṣā miva cid bhidā (100).
-Unattached is purusha-consciousness—asanga.
+Unattached is purusha consciousness—asanga.
 It appears to be bound on account of its association with prakriti.
 Consciousness and matter cannot get united, being of dissimilar character.
 When it is difficult for the experiencing consciousness to distinguish between its own experience and that which causes the experience, bondage is caused.
 Bondage is caused by not distinguishing between purusha and prakriti.
-That is the cause of bondage and liberation.
-Bondage is the association of purusha with prakriti; liberation is the dissociation of purusha with prakriti.
-Both are eternal, both are universal, the difference being one is conscious and the other is unconscious.
+Thus is the cause of bondage and liberation.
+Bondage is the association of purusha with prakriti; liberation is the dissociation of purusha from prakriti.
+Both are eternal, both are universal, the difference being that one is conscious and the other is unconscious.

-The the Upanishad establishes the existence of both purusha and prakriti when it says that there is an avyakta-tattva—an unmanifest reality beyond the mahat-tattva—as we have it in the Kathopanishad.
+The Upanishad establishes the existence of both purusha and prakriti when it says that there is an avyakta-tattva—an unmanifest reality beyond the mahat-tattva—as we have it in the Kathopanishad.
 It is proved that prakriti is there.
 And when the other Upanishad says that consciousness is unattached, asanga, the existence of purusha is proved.

 Cit sannidhau pravṛttāyāḥ prakṛter hi niyāmakaṁ, īśvaraṁ bruvate yogāḥ sa jīve bhyaḥ paraḥ śrutaḥ (102).
 There is no concept of Ishvara in the Samkhya philosophy.
-They have only two realities – consciousness and matter.
+They have only two realities: consciousness and matter.
 With the manipulation of these two principles, everything is explained.
-But the Yoga System of Patanjali brings in Ishvara because it became difficult to find out how justice can be dispensed to the individuals or jivas in regard to their good deeds and bad deeds.
+But the Yoga System of Patanjali brings in Ishvara because it became difficult to find out how justice can be dispensed to the individuals, or the jivas, in regard to their good deeds and bad deeds.
 Who will do it?
 Purusha itself cannot do that because it is the doer of the deeds; and prakriti cannot do it because it has no consciousness.
-There is, therefore, a necessity of a third dispensing judicious principle, which was established to be Ishvara by the Yoga System.
-And this Ishvara is superior to the jiva.
+There is, therefore, the necessity for a third dispensing judicious principle, which was established to be Ishvara by the Yoga System.
+This Ishvara is superior to the jiva.
 The Upanishad also establishes this statement in some other way.

 Pradhāna kṣetrajña patiḥ guṇeśa iti hi śrutiḥ, āraṇyake’saṁbhrameṇa hyantar yāmyu papā ditaḥ (103).
 In the Svetasvatara Upanishad it is mentioned that God is above pradhana and chetanya.
 Ishvara is superior to both prakriti and the experiencing consciousness.
 Chetanya is the experiencing consciousness, and pradhana is the prakriti.
-Beyond both and superior to both is Ishvara; thus the Upanishad says.
-And in the Antaryami Brahmana of the Brihadaranyaka Upanishad, the glory of Ishvara is described as the indwelling principle in all things.
+Beyond both and superior to both is Ishvara; thus, the Upanishad says.
+In the Antaryami Brahmana of the Brihadaranyaka Upanishad, the glory of Ishvara is described as the indwelling principle in all things.

 Atrāpi kalahāyante vādinaḥ svasva yukti bhiḥ, vākyā nyapi yathā prajñaṁ dārḍhyā yodā haranti hi (104).
-While the existence of Ishvara is found to be unavoidable, and it is necessary to accept the existence of Ishvara for reasons which are obvious, the definition of Ishvara varies from one school to another school.
+While the existence of Ishvara is found to be unavoidable, and it is necessary to accept the existence of Ishvara for obvious reasons, the definition of Ishvara varies from one school to another school.

 Tathāpi puṁ viśeṣatvāt ghaṭate’sya niyantṛtā, avyavasthau bandha mokṣāu āpatetā mihānyathā (106).
-It is impossible to get on without the concept of an Ishvara.
-We see differences, varieties, and unconnected things in the world, and these differences have to be harmonised in a state of symmetrical action; otherwise, the universe will become a chaos in one minute.
+It is impossible to get on without the concept of Ishvara.
+We see differences, varieties, and unconnected things in the world, and these differences have to be harmonised in a state of symmetrical action; otherwise, the universe will become chaos.
 Even our body is ruled by some central principle; otherwise, the limbs of the body will not function harmoniously.
 The whole universe will be in a state of confusion in one second if there is no system and method of working and anything can happen at any time, in any manner whatsoever.
-That is not the case with the universe.
-And because of the observation of method, symmetry and precision in the working, and reliability in the function of nature, we have to infer that there is some power that is operating behind the natural functions.
+That is not the case with the universe; and because of the observation of method, symmetry and precision in the working, and reliability in the function of nature, we have to infer that there is some power that is operating behind the natural functions.

 Jīvānā mapya saṅgatvāt kleśādir na hyathāpi ca, vivekā grahataḥ kleśa karmādi prāgu dī ritam (108).
 The individuals also are basically, essentially, consciousness.
 They are asanga, unattached; but because of the karmas in which they are involved, good and bad deeds, their intellect gets muddled.
 Their discrimination fails, and they cannot distinguish between the consciousness of purusha and the materiality of prakriti.
 Thus, they get bound.